Royals vs. Guardians Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has collected 88 hits with 13 doubles, four triples, 13 home runs and 21 walks.
+- Witt Jr. has recorded 89 hits with 14 doubles, four triples, 13 home runs and 21 walks.
 He has driven in 45 runs with 26 stolen bases.

 Witt Jr. Recent Games